dwilliams6683/blinkpibridge/README.md

 echo "$(date) - Gadget bound to $UDC_DEVICE"
 ```
 *NOTE: Some of the variable names are referrenced as the same method as above.
 You can change these as you need to.*
 - Save that file as a shell script in the `/usr/local/bin/` folder.
-For my use, I used `/usr/local/bin/usb_gadget_boot.sh`.
+For my use, I used `/usr/local/bin/usb-gadget-boot.sh`.
-- Next we need to make the script have executable permissions
+- Next we need to make the script executable:
 ```
 chmod +x /usr/local/bin/usb-gadget-boot.sh
 ```
 - Now edit/create the .service file for the service, located in the `/etc/systemd/system/` folder.
 In my use case, I used `/etc/systemd/system/usb-gadget.service`.
-This is a example of what I used to create the service on my RPiZero.
+This is an example of what I used to create the service on my RPiZero.
 ```
 [Unit]
 Description=USB Gadget Setup on Boot